What has the Disability Royal Commission heard?

 What has the Disability Royal Commission recommended?

-The Disability Royal Commission has identified a number of requests it is making to the Australian Government to improve health services for Autistic people.
+The Disability Royal Commission has made a number of requests to the Australian Government to improve health services for Autistic people.
 The Government has already acted on the Commission’s request to develop a national roadmap to improve health services for Autistic people.
 The roadmap is now under development.
 Other requests have included:

 - Consider a strategy for encouraging annual health assessments for people with cognitive disability.